skypjack/entt/docs/md/meta.md

   While the accessed key is usually constant in the associative containers and is therefore returned by copy, the value (if any) is wrapped by an instance of `meta_any` that directly refers to the actual element.
-Modifying it will then directly modify the element inside the container.
+Modifying it directly modifies the element inside the container.

-* The `insert` member function can be used to add elements to the container.
-It accepts two arguments, respectively the key and the value to be inserted:
+* The `insert` member function is used to add elements to a container.
+It gets two arguments, respectively the key and the value to insert:

   ```cpp
   auto last = view.end();